Best Things to Do in Ghent: A Traveler’s Guide to the City

 So, when I say “best things to do in Ghent,” it's not just about the sights—it's about letting the day steer you in unexpected directions, like winding canals through the city.

 I can't help but think about all the moments I stumbled into, both spectacular and small.
 It's those little detours, you know?
 They turn into memories that stick with you long after the trip has ended.
-As I sip the last of my coffee, I find myself still replaying it all in my head, the charm of Ghent lingering like the sweetness of that first sip.
+As I sip the last of my coffee, I find myself still replaying it all in my head, the of Ghent lingering like the sweetness of that first sip.

 Maybe Ghent wasn't just a place on a map; maybe it was an invitation to let go, breathe deeply, and simply…be.